-Nimrod was eventually killed by Seth, and his body was cut in pieces and sent to various parts of his kingdom, as a warning against idolatry.
+Nimrod was eventually killed by Shem, and his body was cut in pieces and sent to various parts of his kingdom, as a warning against idolatry.

 Semiramus had all of the parts gathered, except for one part that could not be found, his male reproductive member.

 So she fashioned one to take its place, which became Asherah poles, and Egyptian obelisks, like the one in the middle of St. Peter’s Square at the Vatican.